MichalMarsalek/brainfuck/asm/README.md

 * `while register` - goes to the cell `register` and starts a loop
 * `end` - goes to the`register` cell of the matching `while` command and ends a loop

-Registers are given numbers 0, 1, ... in the order the first appear in code.
+Registers are given numbers 0, 1, ... in the order they first appear in code.

 All lines starting with a noncommand and all words after a command are ignored.
 This means, you can send the output of this tool to its input.
 Also you can add comments to the source easily.

 ## Online script
 You can run this program [online](https://play.nim-lang.org/#ix=3RSd).

+## References
+The list of constants this program used is extracted from [Esolangs wiki](https://esolangs.org/wiki/Brainfuck_constants).
+Each constant generating code is changed so that it initializes the current cell rather than the one on the right.